barryam3/trivia/README.md

 Once you have everything wired up, click the button in the top right of the screen on the host view to connect.
 If everything is set up properly, the app will show which contestant is buzzed in.

+The app is treated as the source of truth for the game, not the buzzer system.
+Therefore, contestants cannot buzz in until you dismiss buzzes in the app i.e. there is no name on the screen.
+If the buzzer system reports another buzz while the app still has someone buzzed in, the new contestant name will appear in red, indicating they were out of turn.

+When [Buzzers](#buzzers) are enabled, you can use the following additional hotkeys:
+- R = buzzed-in contestant is right (reveal answer and add points, then dismiss buzzes)
+- W = buzzed-in contestant is wrong (dismiss their buzz and subtract points)
+- D = dismiss buzzes once buzzer system resets
+- X = force-dismiss buzzes (in case of de-synchronization)

 ## About the Questions